 MLB.com Gameday (2008 version)

-Today's first pitch thread will post at 1:15 pm CT and the overflow comment thread will post at 2:30 pm and 3:30 pm CT.
+Today's first pitch thread will post at 1:15 pm CT and the overflow comment threads will post at 2:30 pm and 3:30 pm CT.

 Discuss amongst yourselves.